fmadore/IWAC-overview/Refactoring roadmap.md

 **Improvement:**
 - Create a standardized D3.js wrapper/factory for the application
 - Separate D3.js rendering logic from component business logic
-- ✅ Implement standardized resize handling with useD3Resize hook
+- ✅ Implement standardized resize handling with useD3Resize hook - Completed and verified across all visualization components

 **Implementation steps:**
-1. ✅ Create standardized resize handling with useD3Resize hook
+1. ✅ Create standardized resize handling with useD3Resize hook - Completed and verified
 2. Create a D3 service/factory with standardized methods
 3. Extract visualization-specific rendering to separate modules (countryChart.ts, timelineChart.ts, etc.)
 4. Implement a consistent data transformation approach